MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-feedback-provider.md

                 return null;
             }

-            // If some aliases were found then set the header to a description and return a new FeedbackItem. header = "You have used an aliased command:";
+            // If aliases are found, set the header to a description and return a new FeedbackItem. header = "You have used an aliased command:";
+            // Copy actions to _candidates for the predictor _candidates = actions;

             return new FeedbackItem(header, actions);
         }

         // Trigger on error
         if (target == FeedbackTrigger.Error){
             // Gets the command that caused the error. var erroredCommand = context.LastError?.InvocationInfo.MyCommand;
             if (erroredCommand is null){
                 return null;
             }

             header = "You have triggered an error with the command " + erroredCommand + ".
 Try using the following command to get help:";
             actions.Add("Get-Help " + erroredCommand);
-            footer = "You can also check online docs at https://learn.microsoft.com/search/?terms=" + erroredCommand;
+            footer = "You can also check online documentation at https://learn.microsoft.com/en-us/powershell/module/?term=" + erroredCommand;

-            _candidates = actions;
+            // Copy actions to _candidates for the predictor _candidates = actions;
             return new FeedbackItem(header, actions, footer, FeedbackDisplayLayout.Portrait);
         }

         return null;

     }

     // function to check whether a command is an alias private bool TryGetAlias(string command, out string targetCommand){
-        // Create PowerShell runspace, session state proxy to run Get Command and check if its an alias AliasInfo? pwshAliasInfo = _powershell.Runspace.SessionStateProxy.InvokeCommand.GetCommand(command, CommandTypes.Alias) as AliasInfo;
+        // Create PowerShell runspace as a session state proxy to run GetCommand and check
+        // if its an alias
+        AliasInfo? pwshAliasInfo =
+            _powershell.Runspace.SessionStateProxy.InvokeCommand.GetCommand(command, CommandTypes.Alias) as AliasInfo;

         // if its null then it is not an aliased command so just return false if(pwshAliasInfo is null){
             targetCommand = String.Empty;